 - Peace and quiet on the island of Jura

-- Return coach travel available from Aberdeen, Montrose, Arbroath, Dundee, Perth, Kinross, Dunfermline, Edinburgh or Glasgow
+- Return coach travel available from Montrose, Arbroath, Dundee, Perth, Kinross, Dunfermline or Edinburgh

-- 6 nights’ accommodation on dinner, bed and full breakfast basis: 3 nights at the Isle of Mull Hotel and Spa, Craignure, and 3 nights at the Port Askaig Hotel, Islay.
-All rooms have private facilities
+- 6 nights’ hotel accommodation on a dinner (with wine), bed and full breakfast basis: 3 nights’ at the Isle of Mull Hotel and Spa, Craignure, and 3 nights’ at the Port Askaig Hotel, Islay

 - All coaching and ferry transfers

-- Visits to Iona, Staffa, Tobermory, Duart Castle; Jura, Loch Finlaggan Visitor Centre, Bowmore Distillery and Loch Gruinard RSPB Reserve
+- Visits to Iona, Staffa, Tobermory, Duart Castle; Jura, Loch Finlaggan Visitor Centre, Bowmore Distillery and Loch Gruinart RSPB Reserve

 - Services of a tour manager

-We depart from our designated pick up points and head for the Western Highlands, stopping en route for refreshments.
+We head for the Western Highlands, stopping en route for refreshments.
 On arrival in Oban we will board the late afternoon ferry for Craignure on Mull.
 Our base is the Isle of Mull Hotel & Spa, conveniently located close to the ferry terminal with superb views of the Sound of Mull, the Morvern Hills and, across the bay, Duart Castle.
-The hotel offers excellent spa and leisure facilities, including an indoor swimming pool, steam room, Norwegian Spruce Sauna and hydro foot spa.
-A range of reasonably priced treatments is also available.

-We sail back to Ulva Ferry pier and return by coach to our hotel in time for dinner.
+We sail back to Ulva Ferry pier and return to our hotel in time for dinner.

-Today we will drive along the Ross of Mull to Fionnphort, where we cross as foot passengers to the ‘sacred isle’ of Iona.
-Here you have the opportunity to visit the Abbey and wander over the island, taking in the atmosphere of calm and contemplation which attracts visitors from all over the world.
+We travel along the Ross of Mull to Fionnphort, where we cross as foot passengers to the ‘sacred isle’ of Iona.
+Like an emerald teardrop off Mull’s western shore, enchanting, idyllic Iona, burial ground of kings, is a magical place that lives up to its lofty reputation.
+Here you have the opportunity to visit the Abbey – one of the oldest and most important religious centres in Western Europe.
+We also wander over the island, taking in the atmosphere of calm and contemplation which attracts visitors from all over the world.

 Dinner is served back at our hotel in the evening.

-Following breakfast we will visit Duart Castle, the 13th century home of the Chief of Clan MacLean.
+Following breakfast, we visit Duart Castle, the 13th century home of the Chief of Clan MacLean.
 We can explore the dungeons, the state rooms and appreciate the strategic position of the castle from the top of the keep.
-Following our visit we will catch the lunchtime ferry back to Oban, where there will be time for a quick stroll before we board the afternoon ferry to Islay.
+Following our visit we catch the lunchtime ferry back to Oban, where there will be time for a quick stroll before we board the afternoon ferry to Islay.
 The wonderfully scenic three-and-a-half hour passage takes us south along the Firth of Lorn, stopping briefly at the island of Colonsay before continuing to Port Askaig on Islay.
-Our hotel is conveniently situated next to the harbour and dinner will be served once we have checked in and freshened up.

-Dinner will be served at the hotel in the evening.
+Dinner will be served at the hotel this evening.

-After breakfast we check out of the hotel and take the morning ferry to Kennacraig on the mainland.
-We then continue our homeward journey, stopping for refreshments (not included) in Inveraray, arriving back at our original pick-up points during the evening.
+After breakfast, we check out of the hotel and take the morning ferry to Kennacraig on the mainland.
+We continue our homeward journey, stopping for refreshments in Inveraray, arriving back at our original pick-up points during the evening.